RasmusRaasuke/GandalfRoyale-client-side/README.md

 [![Trailer](https://img.youtube.com/vi/BQvvgYg9uYE/0.jpg)](https://www.youtube.com/watch?v=BQvvgYg9uYE)

+## Server side

+Our server side is in another [repository](https://github.com/RasmusRaasuke/GandalfRoyale-server-side).

 ## Gandalf Royale

 Players start empty handed spread around the map.
 Players have three inventory slots and they can collect different magic weapons and they can also switch between them or drop them.
 Different weapons have different purposes, some deal damage and some have other uses.
 The play area shrinks over time until only one player is alive, at which point the game ends.
 The player can be in the red zone, but will take damage over time.